alexlee2000/storytelling_with_data/chapter_3.md

 Objects of similar colour, shape, size, or orientation are perceived as belonging to a particular group.
 ![image](https://github.com/alexlee2000/storytelling_with_data/assets/43845085/6dcab953-31e9-48c9-9b86-a03d7bbb8a71)

-- We can use this in tables to help draw our audience's eyes in the direction we want them to focus on.
-The figure below suggests the audience to read across the rows rather than down the columns, eliminating th need for additional elements such as borders to help direct attention.
+- We can use this to help draw our audience's eyes in the direction we want them to focus on.
 ![image](https://github.com/alexlee2000/storytelling_with_data/assets/43845085/10886f72-2eaa-4fef-8cf7-23c021324e6e)

 #### 1.3.
 Enclosure